gauthamramesh3110/blowfish-aim-adult/docs/experiment-results.md

 ## 4. What they do not license

-**The crossover location is not resolvable at 5 seeds.** Interpolating each paired run's parity crossing gives, at `rho = 0.16`, a median width of 4.8 for age (θ=7, seed range 4.4–8.7) and 5.1 for hours (θ=8, range 2.1–7.3).
+**The crossover location is not resolvable at 5 seeds.** For each seed separately, take the five band ratios, find the pair of adjacent bands where the ratio crosses 1.0, and interpolate log-linearly between their mean widths to get that run's crossover width.
+At `rho = 0.16` this gives a median of 4.8 for age (θ=7, seed range 4.4–8.7) and 5.1 for hours (θ=8, range 2.1–7.3).
 The spreads overlap almost entirely, and across budgets the age median wanders from 4.8 to 15.6. **The crossover exists; its position cannot be pinned to θ with this data.** The spec's falsifiable prediction — crossover at width ≈ θ — is